 - Core the cupcakes using a cupcake corer or paring knife.
 Be sure to save the cake toppers!

-- Scoop out ¼ tsp of the white creme, then ¼ tsp of the yellow creme, then another ¼ tsp of the white.
+- Scoop out ¼ teaspoon of the white creme, then ¼ teaspoon of the yellow creme, then another ¼ teaspoon of the white.
 Sandwich the yellow creme in between the white and roll into an egg shape.
 You can use more filling if you want to, but I found this to be a good amount.

 - Pop the ball of creme into the cupcake.